Domesticated silver fox: Status

 In 2014, officials stated that the number of foxes was never reduced and is still stable at about 2,000 foxes.
 As of August 2016, there are 270 tame vixens and 70 tame dogs on the farm.

 The suggestion has been made "that the foxes be made available as pets, partly to ensure their survival should the Novosibirsk colony be wiped out by disease".
-Raymond Coppinger, a dog biologist at Hampshire College in Massachusetts, noted that at one time "Soviet science was in a desperate state and Belyayev's foxes were endangered", but his own efforts "to obtain some of the foxes to help preserve them" had been unsuccessful, with the animals apparently having "left Russia only once, for Finland, in a colony that no longer survives".
+Raymond Coppinger, a dog biologist at Hampshire College in Massachusetts, US noted that at one time "Soviet science was in a desperate state and Belyayev's foxes were endangered", but his own efforts "to obtain some of the foxes to help preserve them" had been unsuccessful, with the animals apparently having "left Russia only once, for Finland, in a colony that no longer survives".
 The author of the National Geographic article about the experiments, however, said that his translator, Luda Mekertycheva, had adopted two foxes from Novosibirsk and that they had proven to be wonderful companions who "jump on my back when I kneel to give them food, sit when I pet them, and take vitamins from my hand".

-Between 2010 and 2012, a firm called "SibFox" was advertising foxes from the Novosibirsk lab for about $6,000 apiece, although, according to Popular Science, "it's not clear that anyone ever actually received one of these foxes."
+Between 2010 and 2012, a firm called "SibFox" was advertising foxes from the Novosibirsk lab for about $6,000 each, although, according to Popular Science, "it's not clear that anyone ever actually received one of these foxes."
 Reportedly, "two foxes that actually shipped to the States ended up confiscated at the U.S. border and shipped to the Austin Zoo and Animal Sanctuary."

 The sculpture "Dmitriy Belyaev and Domesticated Fox" was built near the Institute of Cytology and Genetics (Novosibirsk) in honor of the 100th anniversary of Belyaev's birth.
 The tamed fox gives the scientist a paw and wags its tail.
 Konstantin Zinich, sculptor (Krasnoyarsk):

 The philosophy of touching a fox and a man is rapprochement, kindness, there is no aggression from the fox – it was wild, and he made it genetically domesticated.

 Its opening was held as part of the Belyaev Conference 2017.

-As of 2023, 12 sterilized foxes have been exported from the Institute of Cytology and Genetics to the Judith A. Bassett Canid Education and Conservation Center in Santa Ysabel, California.
+As of 2023, 12 sterilized foxes have been exported from the Institute of Cytology and Genetics to the Judith A. Bassett Canid Education and Conservation Center in Santa Ysabel, California, US.